jenkinsci/claim-plugin/readme.md

 Change Log
 ----------
+### v2.13 (06 Jan 2017)
+- Added an option to prevent autorefresh when claiming (Experimental)
+- Allow propagating claims to following failed builds [JENKINS-12437]
+- Use initial claim date for sticky/propagated claims [JENKINS-48037]

 ### v2.12 (30 Dec 2017)
 - Fixed a Null Reference Exception when migrating old data [JENKINS-18809]
 - Use a dedicated claim icon eveywhere [JENKINS-6936]